 I want to work with a company in creating products with my designs.
 It’s always been something I want to do.
 I also want to make more than my husband…I don’t want him to quit his job or anything; it’s just a silly goal I have.

 I know you have some exciting projects in the works!
 Tell us about what you’ve been up to lately and what we can look forward to:

-I’m creating a lot more printable sets for sale, and I’m excited about a mini class for kids that’s coming out in the next couple of weeks!
+I’m creating many more printable sets for sale, and I’m excited about a mini class for kids coming out in the next couple of weeks!
 I post three times a week, so there’s always something fun on the blog!

 Stay connected to Erin and her printables-based blog